-The event, being organised at the crossroads between two programming periods, will also provide a bridge to the upcoming specific objectives and new institutional arrangements of ESPON 2020.
+The event, being organised at the crossroads between two programming periods, provided a bridge to the upcoming specific objectives and new institutional arrangements of ESPON 2020.

-Policy makers at all levels, including representatives from EC, EP, CoR, EESC; practitioners, scientists, experts; stakeholders of ESPON Targeted Analyses; Lead and Project Partners of ESPON projects; ESPON Monitoring Committee Members; ESPON National Contact Points; media and opinion leader; general public.
+More than 100 people attended the event, among them policy makers at all levels, practitioners, scientists, experts; stakeholders of ESPON Targeted Analyses; Lead and Project Partners of ESPON projects; ESPON Monitoring Committee Members; ESPON National Contact Points.

 When and Where

-The ESPON Day takes place on 10 October 2014 in Brussels and is hosted by the Committee of the Regions.
+The ESPON Day took place on 10 October 2014 in Brussels, hosted by the Committee of the Regions.

 Committee of the Regions – room JDE 52

 B-1040 Brussels, Belgium

 Please find below the programme of the ESPON Day and the presentations.

 Contact the ESPON Coordination Unit (email@example.com) should you need further information.